-All options considered as part of the functional study included widening of Marion Street and grade separation alternatives as per direction from Council.
+All options considered as part of the functional study included widening of Marion Street and grade separation alternatives as per direction from City Council.
 More affordable, smaller scale options without a grade separation or widening will now be investigated.
 These options would reduce the land requirements of the project and impact on the surrounding community.

-Due to both affordability and project risk, the public service did not recommend moving forward with the Marion Street widening and grade separation project and City Council concurred.
+Due to both affordability and project risk, the Public Service did not recommend moving forward with the Marion Street widening and grade separation project and City Council concurred.
 Rather, more affordable, smaller scale options without a grade separation or widening will now be investigated.
 These options would reduce the land requirements of the project and impact on the surrounding community.

 During the previous Marion Street Widening and Grade Separation Study, a public consultation process was completed which considered five potential options.
 Public engagement included two open houses, 11 stakeholder meetings, six landowner meetings and two online surveys.

 At the end of the Marion Street Widening and Grade Separation Study, we heard that engagement did not meet the expectations of the public.
-Before moving ahead with an engagement plan for the Marion Dugald Transportation Improvement Study, we want to hear from you on how we should proceed with engagement on this project.

 At the end of the Marion Street Widening and Grade Separation Study, we heard that engagement did not meet the expectations of the public.
 As well, the project will now be focusing on a different scope of work - more affordable, smaller scale options.
 Public engagement is an important part of this process to arrive at a solution that fits the community.